Basic Search [?]

-Hedges, Duellman, and Heinicke, 2008, Zootaxa, 1737: 1-182, provided an extensive systematic discussion of this taxon and its relationship to other former subtaxa of Brachycephalidae, sensu lato (= Terrarana, an unranked taxon above-family-group, in their nomenclature, for which the regulated name Brachycephaloidea is available).
+Hedges, Duellman, and Heinicke, 2008, Zootaxa, 1737: 1–182, provided an extensive systematic discussion of this taxon and its relationship to other former subtaxa of Brachycephaloidea (= Terrarana, an unranked taxon above-family-group, in their nomenclature).
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
-Evol., 61: 543-583, in their study of Genbank sequences, provided a much larger analysis in terms of the number of species, but used a slightly smaller amount of data for the species used by Hedges et al., 2008, for the backbone of their analysis.
+Evol., 61: 543–583, provided a much larger analysis in terms of the number of species, but used a slightly smaller amount of data for the species used by Hedges et al., 2008, for the backbone of their analysis.
 The results are somewhat at odds with each other, with Pyron and Wiens, 2011, finding Strabomantidae to be nonmonophyletic and with former Craugastoridae (now Craugastorinae) imbedded within it and for this reason they placed the fragmented elements of Strabomantidae within Craugastoridae.
-Blackburn and Wake, 2011, In Zhang (ed.), Zootaxa, 3148: 39–55, briefly reviewed the nomenclatural history of this family-group taxon, and retained the earlier delimitation of Craugastoridae and Strabomantidae.
+Blackburn and Wake, 2011, In Zhang (ed.), Zootaxa, 3148: 39–55, briefly reviewed the nomenclatural history of this family-group taxon to that point in time, and retained the earlier delimitation of Craugastoridae and Strabomantidae.
 Fouquet, Loebmann, Castroviejo-Fisher, Padial, Orrico, Lyra, Roberto, Kok, Haddad, and Rodrigues, 2012, Mol.
 Phylogenet.
 Evol., 65: 547–561, suggested that Craugastoridae in the sense of Hedges et al., 2008, was monophyletic, albeit on the basis of less dense taxon sampling than by Pyron and Wiens, 2011.
 Cole, Townsend, Reynolds, MacCulloch, and Lathrop, 2013, Proc.
 Biol.
 Soc.
 Washington, 125: 317–578, provided identification keys and accounts for the species in Guyana.
-Duellman and Lehr, 2009, Terrest.-breeding Frogs in Peru: 1-382, provided identification keys and accounts for the species found in Peru (as Strabomantidae).
-Taboada, Grant, Lynch, and Faivovich, 2013, Herpetologica, 69: 342–357, provided morphological synapomorphies for the Brachycephaloidea (= Terrarana) but could not find them for the contained Brachycephalidae, Craugastoridae, and Eleutherodactylidae.
+Duellman and Lehr, 2009, Terrest.-breeding Frogs in Peru: 1–382, provided identification keys and accounts for the species found in Peru (as Strabomantidae).
+Taboada, Grant, Lynch, and Faivovich, 2013, Herpetologica, 69: 342–357, provided morphological synapomorphies for the Brachycephaloidea (= Terraranas) but could not find them for the contained Brachycephalidae, Craugastoridae, and Eleutherodactylidae.
 Köhler, 2011, Amph.
 Cent.
 Am.: 140–191, provided a key to the genera and species of Brachycephaloides (= Craugastoridae, Eleutherodactylidae) in Central America and provided maps and photographs of the species.
+Padial, Grant, and Frost, 2014, Zootaxa, 3825: 1–132, reformulated the systematics of the group and revised the subfamilies, subgenera, and species series and groups reflected in the records below.

 Contained taxa (759 sp.):